Gwanghwamun: History

-Gwanghwamun was first constructed in 1395 as the main gate to Gyeongbok Palace, the main and most important royal palace during the Joseon Dynasty.
-During the 1592 Japanese invasion, it was destroyed by fire and left in ruins for over 250 years.
+It was completed in the 9th month of 1395.
+It was renovated in 1432.
+It was destroyed in 1592, during the 1592–1598 Imjin War.

-Gwanghwamun was reconstructed in 1867 along with the rest of Gyeongbokgung Palace by the order of regent Daewongun during the reign of Emperor Gojong.
-The gate stood until 1926, when the Japanese government had it deconstructed and moved it just to the southeast of the current location of the National Folk Museum of Korea to make way for the massive Japanese Governor General Building.
+During Gojong's reign, the gate was recreated to be taller than the previous version.
+It was ordered that a large bell be installed in the gate on the 5th day, 9th month of 1870.
+A gate tower for it was demolished in October 1926.
+The gate was relocated in 1927 to the north of Geonchunmun; this effort began in April and was completed by mid-September.

-The Korean War completely destroyed the wooden structure of Gwanghwamun, and its stone base lay in complete disrepair and neglect.
-In 1968, during Park Chung-hee's administration, the stone base was again relocated in front of the Japanese Governor General Building.
-The destroyed wooden structure was rebuilt in concrete, while the sign on Gwanghwamun was written in hangul by Park himself.
-Gwanghwamun remained as a concrete gate until late 2006.
+During the 1950–1953 Korean War, its wooden portion completely burned down, leaving only stone.
+After the war and during the Park Chung Hee administration, it was reconstructed, controversially, almost entirely out of concrete and steel, save for its wooden nameplate featuring Hangul calligraphy from Park.
+Proponents argued that the modern materials used for the reconstruction symbolized Korea's modernization.
+It was completed in December 1968.
+It was rebuilt northwest from its original spot.
+It was later moved in front of the Government-General of Chōsen Building (after the liberation, the building was called "Central Government Building"; 중앙청; 中央廳; Jungangcheong; Chungangch'ŏng).

-Restoration
+2006–2010 restoration

-Gwanghwamun underwent a major restoration project since December 2006 and was finished in August 2010.
-The gate was disassembled and moved back to its original location 14.5 meters to the south, and its wooden structure was again reconstructed in wood.
-It was rotated in order to accurately place the gate to its original location, which perfectly aligns it with the main north-south axis of Gyeongbokgung Palace.
-The restoration was commenced by the South Korean government because an earlier restoration employed concrete instead of traditional materials and wrongly aligned the gate to the entrance of the Governor General Building, now destroyed.
+Gwanghwamun underwent a major restoration project starting in December 2006 and was finished in August 2010.
+The gate was disassembled and moved back to its original location 14.5 meters to the south, and its wooden structure was again reconstructed.
+It was rotated in order to accurately place the gate to its original location, which perfectly aligns it with the main north-south axis of Gyeongbokgung.
+The restoration was commenced by the South Korean government because an earlier restoration employed concrete instead of traditional materials and wrongly aligned the gate to the entrance of the CGB, then destroyed.

-The aim of the latest renovation was to restore Gwanghwamun to its original wooden construction while paying meticulous attention to historical accuracy.
+The aim of the largest renovation was to restore Gwanghwamun to its original wooden construction while paying meticulous attention to historical accuracy.
 The name plate of Gwanghwamun was recreated by analyzing its century-old glass plate photographs, while its wooden structure was devised from a blueprint created in 1925 by the Japanese Colonial Government.
 Pine wood used in the construction was painstakingly selected in Korea as the use of foreign imported wood for recreating Korea's historic buildings was strictly forbidden.